 coconut oil - you might end up with a mayonnaise that has a very strong

-An organic aroma-free coconut oil or organic expeller-pressed coconut oil will probably taste better in mayonnaise recipes.
+An organic aroma-free coconut oil or organic expeller-pressed coconut oil will probably taste better in mayo recipes.

-oils together - which is another great to create better
+oils together - which is another great way to create better

 tasting mayonnaise recipes.